khushaljethava/khushaljethava.github.io/_posts/2026-04-02-MLOps-with-Python-Production-ML-Pipelines.md

 ## Writing Tests for ML Code

-Test your data processing, model training, and API:
+Test your data processing, model training, and API.
+For an end-to-end NLP example you can deploy through this pipeline, see [Sentiment Analysis with Python](/posts/Sentiment-Analysis-with-Python/).

 ```python
 # tests/test_model.py